jwong1MHS/picoCTF_2022/picoCTF_2022.md

 Input: The program will exit now
 ```

 As expected, nothing much and the program exits nicely.
 Time to use GDB!
 Reason why I am using multiple A's is because since A is 0x41, I just have to look multiple occurences of 0x41 in the stack.
 Run `gdb vuln` and then `layout asm` to get the assembly as well as the debugger console.
 If you are using `layout asm`, the memory addresses displayed may not be correct (not sure why).
 For example, it might say main starts at address 0x1382, which is incorrect.
-I recommend running the program once to display the correct addresses, so main should start at 0x56556382.
+I recommend running the program once to display the correct addresses, so main should start at `0x56556382`.

 Correct memory addresses:
 ![after_layout_asm](Binary_Exploitation/buffer_overflow_0/after_layout_asm.png)

 Since `strcpy` is in the vuln function, I am going to analyze the assembly at that section by doing `disas vuln`.
-The `strcpy` function is called at address  0x56556374, so I will set a breakpoint at the address right after the call by doing `b *0x56556379` so I can analyze the stack.
+The `strcpy` function is called at address  `0x56556374`, so I will set a breakpoint at the address right after the call by doing `b *0x56556379` so I can analyze the stack.
 Time to run the program once with `input.txt` by doing `r < input.txt` and see what the stack looks like.

 The first 64 bytes of sp register:
 ![sp_with_16A](Binary_Exploitation/buffer_overflow_0/sp_with_16A.png)

-I can see that `buf2` starts at address 0xffffd048 because that's where the 0x41 starts to appear.
-I also notice that at 0xffffd054 there is something stored there.
-Running `info frame` shows that `ebx` is stored there, which currently has the contents of `eax` as shown from the instruction at address 0x56556372.
+I can see that `buf2` starts at address `0xffffd048` on the stack because that's where the `0x41` starts to appear.
+I also notice that at `0xffffd054` there is something stored there.
+Running `info frame` shows that `ebx` is stored there, which currently has the contents of `eax` as shown from the instruction at address `0x56556372`.

 Frame info at the breakpoint after strcpy:
 ![ebx_register_location](Binary_Exploitation/buffer_overflow_0/ebx_register_location.png)